 Elite athletes, bodybuilders, cyclists, surfers, passionate marathon-runners, avid gym-goers and those participating in team sport.
 What do all these people have in common?
-While their chosen form of training might seem quite varied, the truth is that anyone who regularly exercises or competes in any form of sport can benefit greatly from seeing an Accredited Sports Dietitian.
+While their chosen form of training might seem quite varied, the truth is that anyone who regularly exercises or competes in any form of sport can benefit greatly from seeing an Accredited Sports Dietitian for more information on sports nutrition.

 Believing that only elite or Olympic level athletes engage the expertise of a Sports Dietitian couldn’t be further from the truth..
 Anyone who seeks to improve their athletic performance in any capacity, whether they are only beginning to become more active or are a professional in their field, will benefit from fine-tuning their nutrition strategy to better suit their specific goals and training program.